ec-europa/europa-component-library/framework/utilities/ecl-u-margin/README.md

 * **ecl-u-ma-xxs**: Extra extra small margin

-You can also set a specific margin (top, right bottom, left, horizontal, vertical).
+You can also set a specific margin (top, right bottom, left, horizontal, vertical), and/or a specific breakpoint.

 See examples for more information.